I work with women to ignite their inner spark, reclaim their gorgeous bodies and unleash their radiant essence.

 And not because I hadn’t worked on it.
 During my early twenties I saw a psychologist weekly, read every self-help book I could get my hands on and did a sh*tload of healing and processing.
 It worked, to a point.
 I managed to recover from clinical depression and obsessive compulsive disorder in that time.
 (As you may have gathered, I’ve been blessed with the full smorgasbord of mental health issues ;))

 So after loads of work I was feeling a bit more confident sometimes and I didn’t completely hate my body.
 Progress ?! …

 It seemed that one day I’d be able to finally beat this confidence thing and learn to love my body if I worked really, really hard; processed all of my past experiences; remembered and implemented a million techniques; and was EXTREMELY VIGILANT with correcting all of my thoughts.
 So I kept laboring along and reciting my 100 affirmations per day and engaging every type of practitioner under the sun to try to crack the confidence code.

 I came to see that confidence and body acceptance and mental health are not things to find or get but to uncover.
-That our past doesn’t have to have ANY bearing on our future.

 I’d love to be your wayfinder/spirit sister/travel companion on your own journey.